-When I was in Minnesota, Denny Green had been a big proponent of creating what I call “artificial adversity,” making things tougher on the players than they had to be.
+When I was an assistant coach in Minnesota, Denny Green had been a big proponent of creating what I call “artificial adversity,” making things tougher on the players than they had to be.
 He believed this was an essential foundation for handling the turbulence of a season or game.
 As coaches and as players, he wanted us all to be comfortable enough without routine to know what to expect and when.
-When we would have an upcoming Monday night game—and thereby an extra day available to practice and plan the game—he often gave us that extra day off or had us work on something that turned our attention away from our opponent.
+When we would have an upcoming Monday night game—and thereby an extra day to practice and plan—he often gave us that day off or had us work on something that turned our attention away from our opponent.

-“After all,” he reasoned, “if the coaches and players start to think that we need an extra day to prepare for a big game, what happens when we hit the playoffs and only have the usual number of days or, worse yet, a short week?”
-If players got too comfortable in their routine, what would happen when that routine was disrupted?
+“After all,” he reasoned, “if the coaches and players start to think we need an extra day to prepare for a big game, what happens when we hit the playoffs and only have the usual number of days or, worse yet, a short week?”
+If players got comfortable in their routine, what would happen when that routine was disrupted?
 “Players might begin to wonder, ‘Can we win a big game without an extra day?’
 They wouldn’t be able to win under any circumstances.”
-He told them that, of course, we could if we had two specific traits.
+He told them that we could if we had two specific traits.
 Here are the 2 things you need in order to thrive under any circumstances.

-“Herm, the guys might think that we’re just looking to save some money by driving up there” —the Glazers we still trying to shed the frugal reputation the team had gotten from the prior owner— “so I’ll need your help.
+“Herm, the guys might think we’re just looking to save some money by driving up there,”—the Glazers were still trying to shed the frugal reputation the team had gotten from the prior owner—“So I’ll need your help.
 I want everyone to understand that I think it’ll be good to disrupt their schedules.”

 “I think that’s smart.”